jackyef/wsl2-as-devbox/README.md

 # wsl2-as-devbox
-Personal note on setting up WSL 2 as a development server
+Personal note on setting up WSL2 as a development server

 ## Motivation
 Some reasons why you might want to do this: